victor-codes/lulu-blog/posts/getting-started-with-identity-and-access-management-iam-in-aws.md

   * The `sid` is an optional identifier for the statement.
   * `effect` determines whether the statement allows or denies access to the action.
 Its value is usually “Allow” or “Deny”.
-  * `principal` states the account, user or role to which this policy applies to.
+  * `principal` states the account, user or role to which this policy is applied.
   * `action` is the list of actions that this policy allows or denies.
   * `resource` is the list of resources to which the actions apply.
   * `condition` is used to state the conditions for when this policy will take effect.